 Sometime in 2016, Rasika Phatak’s father mortgaged 32 guntha (0.8 acre) land in Maharashtra’s Koladhare village, Sudhagad-Pali taluk, for Rs6 lakh.
 Living in poverty, Anil Phatak did not have much choice as he needed the money for his eldest daughter’s marriage.
 The broker who helped him pawn the land did not clearly disclose the terms of the agreement.

-A graduate in agriculture from Nashik’s Yashwantrao Chavan Open University, Rasika learned farming first hand by toiling for hours in the fields of a large farmer in her village.
+A graduate in agriculture from Nashik’s Yashwantrao Chavan Open University, Rasika, now a millionaire farmer, learned farming first hand by toiling for hours in the fields of a large farmer in her village.
 “I would reach the fields by 6am and start my day with vegetable plucking.
-I learned everything on the ground — sowing, harvesting, driving tractor, identifying pests and disease, cutting grass etc.,” she says.
+I learned everything on the ground -- sowing, harvesting, driving tractor, identifying pests and disease, cutting grass etc.,” she says.

 Being enrolled in the Open university meant she needed to attend the classes only on the weekend.
 On weekdays, she spent 10-12 hours in the fields.
 When Rasika started work as an apprentice at the farm in 2012, she wasn’t paid a rupee in the first year and received Rs3000 per month from the second year onwards.
 When she quit early last year, her monthly salary was Rs30,000.

 Today, her annual income is over Rs 20lakh.
 Apart from farming, she is a licensed seller of agricultural inputs like seeds, manure and equipment.